shortavius/2025-atldevcon-labs/instructions.md

 string back.
 Be sure to only allow the alphabet (uppercase and lowercase), numbers (0 - 9), and some symbols.
 Also, the string needs to be cleared each time after the carriage return is detected.

+### Lab 04-C

+Now that we are able to pass commands over to the board, we need to add the code to process them.
+To start off, well implement the <help> command or the
+<?> character.
+This will basically list all the available commands.

+In order to accomplish this, we will need to add a new module for the processing of the command string.
+The command that we are going to implement is the <help> command.
+Ultimately, this command will display all the available commands and a basic description of what they do.
+This module will need to provide a way to copy the command string to be processed to it, and then process it.